Image Handling

 show()

 These look fairly dark.
-We can improve the contrast, by adjusting the intensity range.
-This requires setting of the keyword arguments vmin and vmax.
+We can improve the contrast, by adjusting the

-Expanding the above code:
+Expanding upon the above code:

 PYTHON